 Configuring Federation Sharing

-Federated Cloud Sharing is now managed by the Federation app (9.0+), and is now called Federation sharing.
+Federated Cloud Sharing is managed by the Federation app.
 When you enable the Federation app you can easily and securely link file shares between ownCloud servers, in effect creating a "cloud" of ownCloud installations.

 For security reasons federated sharing strictly requires HTTPS (SSL/TLS).

 Follow these steps to establish a trusted connection between two servers.

 Verify that both servers have SSL certificates.
 If you open the server URL in your browser and see a lock icon on the left-hand side of the address bar, the certificate is valid.Lock icon in the address bars in Firefox, Google Chrome, and Safari.

 'overwrite.cli.url' ⇒ 'https://<SERVER_URL>' setting is configured to the correct URL, instead of `localhost, in config.php.

 Reset the federation job in your